kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/03_Requirements/transcript.md

 Let's take a look at user requirements first.

 This course is aimed at people who already know their way around Linux.
 It doesn't matter which distro in particular but I'll be using CentOS and Ubuntu.
-You should be comfortable using a bash terminal and editing files with VIM.
+You should be comftable using a bash terminal and editing files with VIM.

-experience with Docker is important as well, so that you understand the concept of containers and images and how they are used.
+experience with Docker is important as well, that's so that you understand what images and containers are, and how they are used.

-You should have some basic networking knowledge so that you're familiar with things like IP addresses and port numbers.
+You should have some basic networking knowledge, for example, you need to be familiar with things like IP addresses and port numbers.

-You also need to know how to use various network troubleshooting commands like netcat, curl, dig, nslookup,...and etc.
+You also need to know how to use various network related commands, such as netcat, dig, and nslookup.

-This should give you a general idea of the level you should be at before starting this course.
+This should give you a general idea, of the level you should be at before starting this course.